watson-developer-cloud/assistant-with-discovery/README.md

 3. For Windows, type `gradlew.bat build`.
 Otherwise, type `./gradlew build`.

-4. The built WAR file (conversation-with-discovery-0.1-SNAPSHOT.war) is in the `conversation-with-discovery/build/libs/` folder.
+4. The built WAR file (watson-assistant-with-discovery-0.1-SNAPSHOT.war) is in the `conversation-with-discovery/build/libs/` folder.

 ### Running locally

 1. Copy the WAR file generated above into the Liberty install directory's dropins folder.
 For example, `<liberty install directory>/usr/servers/<server profile>/dropins`.
 2. Navigate to the `conversation-with-discovery/src/main/resources` folder.
 Copy the `server.env` file.
 3. Navigate to the `<liberty install directory>/usr/servers/<server name>/` folder (where < server name > is the name of the Liberty server you wish to use).
 Paste the `server.env` here.
-4. In the `server.env` file, in the **"conversation"** section.
+4. In the `server.env` file, in the **"Watson Assistant"** section.
   - Populate the "password" field.
   - Populate the "username" field.
   - Add the **WORKSPACE_ID** that you [copied earlier](#workspaceID).